 We started a church in Liberty Village over 9 years ago.
 The reason we started is not just because we wanted another church in town.
 The reason we started this church is because we needed an outpost of heaven in one of the fastest-growing communities in Toronto.

 We’re pretty simple.
 We want to be a church that’s built around three things:

 - gospel — what Jesus Christ has done for us in turning sinners into saints, choosing us, adopting us, setting us free, and also fixing the world.
 We want to focus on this message and make it central to everything we do.

 - community — the gospel creates a community that loves one another, focuses on Christ, and serves the Lord.
 We want to create a super-tight community centered on the gospel that loves one another and serves the Lord together.

 - mission — the gospel creates a community that faithfully shares the gospel out of love for God and neighbor

 That’s it.
 That’s what we want to do as a church.
 It doesn’t really get more complicated than that.
 It’s glorious.
 God is with us to help make it happen.
 He’s given us everything we need to be a church that’s built around gospel, community, and mission.

-If I’m honest, today’s focus — mission — may be the hardest of the three.
+If I’m honest, today’s focus — mission or evangelism — may be the hardest of the three.
 It is so easy to become an inward-focused church that loves the gospel and loves each other but ignores the world around us.
 We’re terrified of telling other people about Jesus.
 We don’t even know how to start.